 EM: You retired from Mattachine essentially in ’53 then.

 CR: Well, we…

 CR: See, it was growing so fast that it became obvious to me there was no way we could control it.
 So I said that the only thing to do is to open it to a democratic, fully democratic organization.
 And to this end, I proposed that we call a constitutional convention.

 So I wrote a constitution, which I think was a damn good one.
 Never occurred to us that anybody would come up with another constitution, would arrive with another constitution.
 Or if they did, that they could get anybody to vote for it because we thought ours was so good.
 So, but they came up with this half-baked piece of shit and it was obvious that they were going to pass it.

-Chuck: So they were going to have another convention.
+CR: So they were going to have another convention.
 And I was chosen as delegate.
 They wouldn’t seat me.
 I said, “How can you not seat me?”
 I am sent here as a representative of my club.”
-And, uh, “No, because we don’t seat Communists.”
+And, uh, “No, because we don’t seat communists.”
 You know, ridiculous.